1. What is pertuzumab?

 You may also be offered pertuzumab as part of a clinical trial.

 For primary breast cancer, pertuzumab is given in combination with another targeted therapy called trastuzumab and chemotherapy.

 For secondary or locally advanced breast cancer, pertuzumab is given in combination with trastuzumab and a chemotherapy drug called docetaxel.

 Pertuzumab is given once every three weeks.
 It is injected intravenously (into a vein), usually in the hand or arm, although there are other ways of giving it depending on factors such as how easy it is for chemotherapy staff to find suitable veins, and your preferences.
-Find out more about other ways of giving chemotherapy »

 You’ll be given your treatment as an outpatient at the hospital.
 It usually takes between 30 and 60 minutes to have pertuzumab.